valkey-io/valkey-doc/docs/management/security/acl.md

 ## Key permissions

-Starting with Redis 7.0, key patterns can also be used to define how a command is able to touch a key.
+key patterns can also be used to define how a command is able to touch a key.
 This is achieved through rules that define key permissions.
 The key permission rules take the form of `%(<permission>)~<pattern>`.
 Permissions are defined as individual characters that map to the following key permissions: